 Step #3.
 Push the enemy king towards the edge

 Now gradually try to push the enemy king towards the edge of the board.
 Make sure that you don’t cause any blunder like a stalemate, keeping any of the bishops unprotected such that the enemy king can take it away.

 Remember that you can’t checkmate a lone king with only a king and a bishop.
 The game will end in a draw if that happens.
 This is also known as a draw due to insufficient mating material.
 You can read this article written by me, to know more about all the other types of a draw in chess.

 Step #4.
 Checkmate the enemy king in the corner

 Now ultimately you have to deliver the checkmate by driving the enemy king to one of the corners of the chessboard.

-This is the last, final and the most crucial step.
+This is the last, final, and most crucial step.
 So be careful and checkmate your opponent.

-Now I know that this all explanations might be difficult for some of you.
+Now I know that these explanations might be difficult for some of you.
 So why not watch this video by Chess Talk, which will clear all your doubts.